ChristianPalmiero/DHT11-Controller/README.md

 [cu]: https://github.com/ChristianPalmiero/DHT11_Controller/blob/master/img/fsm.png "Control Unit"

 ## Functional Validation
-The design has been validated through several simulation environments:
+The design has been validated through three simulation environments:
 * sim/dht_emul.vhd: a complete simulation environment for dht11_sa(rtl) where a full 40-bit data transmission between the sensor and the controller is executed;
 * sim/dht11_ctrl_sim_old: a complete simulation environment for dht11_ctrl(rtl) with two generic parameters, the margin for protocol error detection and the clock frequency;
 * sim/dht11_ctrl_sim: a less aggressive simulation environment for dht11_ctrl(rtl) with no generic parameters and a fixed clock frequency equal to 2 MHz.